Find schools that offer these popular programs

-In January 2014, Indiana replaced the General Educational Development (GED) exam with the Test Assessing Secondary Completion (TASC) from McGraw-Hill Education CTB.
+In 2014, Indiana replaced the General Educational Development (GED) exam with the Test Assessing Secondary Completion (TASC) from McGraw-Hill Education CTB.

 The TASC is made up of five subtests - reading, writing, social studies, science, and mathematics.
 Test-takers will encounter multiple-choice questions, reading tasks, constructed response, and technology-enhanced items.
 The TASC is available in both paper- and computer-based formats.
 Students can take the exam in either English or Spanish.
 Completing all five subtests takes about seven and a half hours.

 The highest score for each TASC subtest is 800.
-Passing the TASC requires a score of 500 on each of the five subtests and a score of at least 2 on the writing section's essay.
+Passing the TASC in Indiana requires a score of 500 on each of the five subtests and a score of at least 2 on the writing section's essay.

 McGraw-Hill recommends that students prepare before taking the TASC exam.
 To that end, the TASC website lists a variety of test preparation options including: workbooks, online courses, sample tests, study guides, and mobile study apps.

-Others might be interested in in-person courses, which can typically be found by contacting one of the 100+ Adult Education centers in the state.
+Others might be interested in in-person courses, which can typically be found by contacting one of the 150+ Adult Education centers in the state.
 Indiana's Department of Workforce Development provides a list of centers on its website.